The Liberal Art University in Hong Kong

 Year 1

-Once in Year 1 and once in Year 3 or 4, but students scoring 5.5 or less in the Password Test in their first attempt have to take the test again in or before the first term of Year 3.
+Once in Year 1 and once in Year 3 or 4 if they did not meet the English Language Graduation Requirement (ELGR) on their first attempt.
+Students scoring 5.5 or less in the Password Test in their first attempt have to take LUE 1003 (English Enhancement) and take the test again in or before the first term of Year 3.

 Year 2

-Once in first term of Year 2 and once in Year 3 or 4, but students scoring 5.5 or less in the Password Test in their first attempt have to take the test again in or before first term of Year 3.
+Once in first term of Year 2 and once in Year 3 or 4 if they did not meet the English Language Graduation Requirement (ELGR) on their first attempt.
+Students scoring 5.5 or less in the Password Test in their first attempt have to take LUE 1003 (English Enhancement) and take the test again in or before first term of Year 3.

 Year 3

-Once in first term of Year 3 and once in first term of Year 4.
+Once in first term of Year 3 and once in first term of Year 4 if they did not meet the English Language Graduation Requirement (ELGR) on their first attempt.

-2. Students shall meet the English language requirement prescribed in 1) above before they can graduate.
+2. Students need to meet the English Language Graduation Requirement (ELGR) before they can graduate.

-3. Students who score 5.5 or less in the Password Test in their first attempt are required to take an additional remedial course as soon as possible.
+3. Students who score 5.5 or less in the Password Test in their first attempt are required to take an additional English support course (LUE 1003 – English Enhancement) as soon as possible.

-4. Students are fully subsidised for their two required attempts for taking the Password Test.
-If students would like to take the Test voluntarily, it would be at the students’ own cost.
+4. Students are fully subsidised for their two attempts of the Password Test.
+If students would like to or need to take additional Password Test attempts, these attempts are at the students’ own cost.

 To check your results please access Degree Works